OpenDriveLab/OpenLane-V2/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Benchmark and Leaderboard
+## Leaderboard
-We will provide an initial benchmark on the OpenLane-V2 dataset, please stay tuned for the release.

-Currently, we are maintaining leaderboards on the [*val*](https://paperswithcode.com/sota/3d-lane-detection-on-openlane-v2-2) and [*test*](https://eval.ai/web/challenges/challenge-page/1925/leaderboard/4549) split of `subset_A`.
+Please refer to the final leaderboard of the [Challenge](https://opendrivelab.com/AD23Challenge.html#openlane_topology).

 <p align="right">(<a href="#top">back to top</a>)</p>